inveniosoftware-contrib/workflow/docs/index.rst

 You can probably guess what the processing pipeline does with tokens - the whole task is made of four steps and the whole configuration is just stored as a Python list.
-Every task is implemeted as a function that takes two objects:
+Every task is implemented as a function that takes two objects:

 * currently processed object